-While giving a fussy baby a bath seems like a task in itself, it is just this task that can make the baby less fussy.
-The warm water and undivided attention a parent gives a baby during a bath often soothes a fussy baby, relaxing him or her enough to fall asleep.
+While giving a fussy baby a bath can seem like an overwhelming task, it can actually make the baby less fussy.
+The warm water mixed undivided attention a parent gives a baby during a bath often soothe a fussy baby, and make him or her relaxed enough to fall asleep.

-The trick is to have everything ready in advance so that the baby is not aggravated by waiting or being cold before being placed into the bath.
+The trick is to have everything ready in advance so that the baby is not aggravated by waiting or being cold before being placed in the bath.

-Remaining calm while you remove the baby’s clothing and diaper is very important.
-You may notice things that caused the baby to become fussy that you did not notice before.
+Remaining calm while you remove the baby’s clothing and the diaper is very important.
+You may notice things that caused the baby to become fussy that you never observed before.
 The diaper may be dirty.
 There may be a piece of something in the clothing bothering the baby.
 The baby may be tired.
-No matter what though, it is important that you remain calm.
-Your anger or frustration can be sensed by the baby and this may make him or her more fussy or agitated.
+No matter what, it is important that you remain calm when your baby is crying and won't stop.
+Your anger or frustration can be sensed by the baby and this may make him or her more agitated.

-It is important to remember that a baby cannot do anything for himself.
-It is also important to remember that a baby can drown in inches of water.
+It is important to remember that a baby can drown in inches of water.
 Under no circumstances should you leave the baby alone in the bath.
 If the phone rings, let it ring.
-If the neighbors knock, they can come back or you can take the baby with you.
-Under no circumstance should the baby be left alone in the bath even for a second.
+If the neighbors knock, they can come back or you can wrap up the baby in a towel and take him/her with you.
+Under no circumstance should the baby be left alone in the bath — not even for a second.